LaurensVM1/Slice/README.md

 # Slice

-A playful Pizza Shop API to order pizzas with live order updates.
+A playful Pizza Shop API to order pizzas